govuk-one-login/mobile-ios-one-login-app/AppIntegrity/README.md

 This package contains the logic to implement app integrity checks using [Firebase App Check](https://firebase.google.com/docs/app-check).
 It therefore encorporates the Firebase SDK as a dependency, along with the Networking module to enable backend requests.

+## Overview

+### What is app integrity?

+App Integrity describes checks made (in this case, by Firebase AppCheck) to verify that a genuine instance of your app is accessing your backend resources and that the device accessing it has not been tampered with.

+### Why do we need it for mobile?

+As a public client of STS, our mobile app is susceptible to malicious attacks from unauthorized clients.
+We have therefore implemented app integrity checks when the `/token` endpoint is called to ensure that:
+1. the access token is being issued to the genuine instance of the client requesting it, i.e. the client is not being impersonated

+2. that the authorization code has not been intercepted ([PKCE](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow-with-pkce)).

+This therefore adds a layer of security to our authorization flow.

 ## Testing

 ### Testing locally